ChrisBeeley/notebook/content/docs/goldacre_review/privacy.md

 NHS data is not confined to the national datasets (e.g. at NHS Digital) that tend to be the focus of discussions.
 Because of a lack of clear guidance and secure analytics platforms, every GP practice and NHS Trust is an independent data controller.
 This leads to a large, confusing patchwork of data flows which are often not consistent even regionally, and certainly are ill defined at a national level.

-> National GP data flowing into a Trusted Research Environment (TRE- see below) is therefore an important privacy safeguard for patients, a substantial net improvement in protections for patients, and a reduction in burden around data flows for GPs
+> National GP data flowing into a Trusted Research Environment (TRE- see below and the [section on TRE]({{<ref "tre.md">}})) is therefore an important privacy safeguard for patients, a substantial net improvement in protections for patients, and a reduction in burden around data flows for GPs

 ## The consequences of lack of trust in privacy